-Scheduled for the late summer and into the fall, the annual Food & Wine Festival also coincides with one of the loveliest times of year to visit Walt Disney World.
+Typically scheduled for the late summer and into the fall (the 2020 event kicks off July 15), the annual Food & Wine Festival also coincides with one of the loveliest times of year to visit Walt Disney World.
 Starting in October, summer’s intense heat and humidity dissipate, and the rainy season ends.
 With schools in session and summer vacations over, the crowds are generally lighter, and Disney World’s ticket prices and room rates are typically lower than during peak seasons.

 History of Epcot's Food & Wine Festival